shaunkhoo/helloml/README.md

 ## Documentation
 Full documentation is available at [this repository's wiki](https://github.com/sideqst/helloml/wiki).

+For help with Python syntax and the dealing with errors, please see `cheatsheets.ipynb`.

 For any observations on or issues with HelloML, please contact christine@dsaid.gov.sg.

 ## How to Use Demo: Predicting survivors on the Titanic shipwreck